Blair Milton, Summer Violin Institute Director

 Mr. Ribeiro is also on the faculties of Midwest Young Artists and Music Institute of Chicago.
 He is currently Co-Chair of the Department of Music Performance at Northwestern University and Coordinator of the Strings.

 A prize winner of the First Joseph Joachim International Violin Competition in Austria, Ms. Robert has appeared as recitalist and chamber musician throughout the U.S., Canada, Europe and the Far East.
 She has performed over thirty different works as violin soloist with major orchestras throughout North America.
 Ms. Robert has also collaborated in chamber music with artists such as Menahem Pressler, Richard Goode, Claude Frank, Philippe Entremont and Isidore Cohen.
 As a recording artist, she has performed for National Public Radio, the CBC Radio Network, Radio Canada, and Radio France, and received critical acclaim for her recording of violin sonatas by Fauré and Saint-Saëns with her husband and duo partner, pianist Jeffrey Cohen.
-An active participant in the summer music festival scene, Ms. Robert has been a guest artist or faculty member at festivals such as Bowdoin, the American Conservatoire at Fontainebleau, Meadowmount, Musicorda, Waterloo, Busan Music Festival, Hida-Takayama Festival, and the Violin Institute at the Bienen School of Music.
-She is currently on the faculties of the Texas Music Festival at the Moores School of Music, the Orford Music Academy in Quebec, the MusicAlp Academy in France, and the Bravo!
-International Music Academy.
+An active participant in the summer music festival scene, Ms. Robert has been a guest artist or faculty member at festivals such as Bowdoin, the American Conservatoire at Fontainebleau, Meadowmount, Musicorda, Waterloo, Busan Music Festival, Hida-Takayama Festival, the Violin Institute at the Bienen School of Music, and the Texas Music Festival.
+She is currently on the faculties of the Orford Music Academy in Quebec and the MusicAlp Academy in France.

-Highly sought after as a violin pedagogue, Ms. Robert has served as violin professor for thirty years at the Manhattan School of Music and the Mannes College of Music in New York City.
-She has given master classes throughout the world at prestigious institutions such as Seoul National University, Korea National University of the Arts, Central Conservatory of Music, Shanghai Conservatory of Music, Tokyo College of Music, Yong Siew Toh Conservatory, Oberlin Conservatory, Carnegie Mellon University, the Moores School of Music, the Glenn Gould School and the Conservatoire de Musique de Montreal.
+Highly sought after as a violin pedagogue, Ms. Robert has served as violin professor for over thirty years at the Manhattan School of Music and the Mannes College of Music in New York City.
+She has given master classes throughout the world at prestigious institutions such as Seoul National University, Korea National University of the Arts, Central Conservatory of Music, Shanghai Conservatory of Music, Tokyo College of Music, Yong Siew Toh Conservatory, Oberlin Conservatory, Sibelius Academy, Norwegian Academy of Music, the Glenn Gould School and the Conservatoire de Musique de Montreal.
+In the past several years, Ms. Robert has given lectures on violin technique and her teaching philosophy and is a frequent contributor to “The Violin Channel.”
 Her students have won prizes in major international competitions including the Indianapolis, Young Concert Artists, Paganini, Sendai, China, Seoul and Szigeti International Violin Competitions.
 Ms. Robert has served as an adjudicator for several international competitions including the Montreal, Fritz Kreisler, Jozsef Szigeti, Seoul and Joseph Joachim international violin competitions.
 Ms. Robert is the artistic director of “Mannes in Unison,” a concert series in New York City.